Episódios

 Exibir mais Exibir menos

-This episode of The Conversation Weekly was written and produced by Mend Mariwany and Gemma Ware.
-Mixing and sound design by Eloise Stevens and theme music by Neeta Sarl.
+This episode was written and produced by Mend Mariwany and Gemma Ware with editing help from Ashlynne McGhee.
+Sound design and mixing by Eloise Stevens and theme music by Neeta Sarl.
 Read the full credits for this episode and sign up here for a free daily newsletter from The Conversation.

 If you like the show, please consider donating to The Conversation, an independent, not-for-profit news organisation.